 In addition to making homemade pastas for you and your family to enjoy at home, the Danjoy family also offers a kid's pasta summer camp.
 If you live in the Katy area, check out this fun four-day camp where your kids will learn how to make colored pastas, tortellini, and even chocolate ravioli!

-Whether you live in Houston or are just visiting, you'll find plenty of things to do with the family.
+Whether you live in the Houston area or are just visiting, you'll find plenty of awesome places to go and things to do with the family.

 Welcome to exquisit